steven4354/CryptoBase/README.md

 # CryptoBase Source Code

 A Dashboard for All Your Cryptocurrencies.

+Features:
-Allows you to see news articles from around the web on specifically all the ones you have invested in.
-Also tracks the prices of cryptocurrencies and constantly updates a list of all the available cryptocurrencies available for purchase.
+- Allows you to see news articles from around the web on specifically all the ones you have invested in.
+- Also tracks the prices of cryptocurrencies
+- Constantly updates a list of all the available cryptocurrencies available for purchase.

 ## Demo

 ![Alt text](./1.png?raw=true "Title")
 ![Alt text](./2.png?raw=true "Title")

+### Key Technologies Used and Technical Challenges

+Technologies used:
+- Google OAuth
+- MongoDB database and PassportJS for user authentification and keeping a list of user's coins
+- REST APIS from CryptoMarket and News APIs
+- HandlebarsJS for the view (utitlized an MVC model)

+Challenges:
+- News API limited amount of articles shown when search parameters where too restrictive, (i.e. having bitcoin, ethereum, ripple... all in one search) -> resolved by pulling one API request for each coin
+- User authentification issues (unable to sign Users in) -> resolution: created a mongo.js file and config file to make sure database was reconnnected to correctly on each request and resolved a few syntax issues on setting up the scheme

 ### Prerequisites